jupyter/governance/conduct/code_of_conduct.md

    from mistakes to find better solutions.

 8. **A simple apology can go a long way**.
-It can often de-escalate a situation, and telling someone that you are sorry is act of empathy that doesn’t automatically imply an admission of guilt.
+It can often de-escalate a situation, and telling someone that you are sorry is an act of empathy that doesn’t automatically imply an admission of guilt.